With more than one billion users, Instagram is indisputably the new home for brands who want to make an impact on social.

 Its emphasis on clean, high-quality visuals makes it ideal for showcasing products—and now it’s the place for shopping, too.

 Sixty percent of users (that’s 600 million people) seek out and discover new products on Instagram.
-But with the launch of Instagram Shopping in February 2018, brands are now able to tag products directly in posts, and take customers directly to the item they want to purchase.
+But with the launch of Instagram Shopping in February 2018, brands are able to tag products directly in posts and Stories, and take customers directly to the item they want to purchase.
 With the launch of a new “checkout” feature in early 2019, users no longer even have to leave Instagram to purchase many of the items they discover there.

 In this post, you’ll learn: